abhishek70/spring-boot-cloud-microservices/README.md

 <h2>Spring Boot Cloud Microservices</h2>

-Run the following command from the root directory to .jar for all your services.
+Run the following command from the root directory to generate .jar for all your services.
 ```
 mvn clean install
 ```